Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 Oktober 2024 13.35.44 UTC
+- WIB: Selasa, 1 Oktober 2024 14.24.02 UTC
-- WITA: Selasa, 1 Oktober 2024 14.35.44 UTC
+- WITA: Selasa, 1 Oktober 2024 15.24.02 UTC
-- WIT: Selasa, 1 Oktober 2024 15.35.44 UTC
+- WIT: Selasa, 1 Oktober 2024 16.24.02 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

 Kategori: technology